fenago/machine-learning/lab_guides/lab_3.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab3_regression`

-In this chapter we learn linear regression.
+In this lab we learn linear regression.
 Linear regression is a very powerful and common method to estimate values, such as the price of a house, the value of a certain stock, the life expectancy of an individual, the amount of time a user will watch a video or spend in a website, etc. In most books you will find linear regression as a plethora of complicated